Hultner/hultner.github.io/quickbits/2017-10-23-postgresql-reflection-views-python-sqlalchemy.md

 ### The solution
 So how do we circumvent this dilemma, after some searching I found the `__mapper_args__` property.
 We can use this to change the behaviour of columns in the table/view.
-Read more at [SQLAchemy Docs]( http://docs.sqlalchemy.org/en/latest/faq/ormconfiguration.html#how-do-i-map-a-table-that-has-no-primary-key).
+Read more at [SQLAlchemy Docs]( http://docs.sqlalchemy.org/en/latest/faq/ormconfiguration.html#how-do-i-map-a-table-that-has-no-primary-key).

 So now I have the following code.
 ```python